colebolebole/explorerrestarter/README.md

-Simple batch application that kills and restarts explorer, useful for when your pc is acting up.
+Simple batch application that kills and restarts explorer, useful for when your pc is acting up

+- restarts explorer super fast
+- applications dont close
 ---